-11.2.1 Definitions
+10.2.1 Definitions

-For purposes of section 11.2, the following definitions apply:
+For purposes of section 10.2, the following definitions apply:

-Adverse Benefit Determination means a letter or an Explanation of Benefits (EOB) from Moda Health denying initial eligibility or informing that a person is not eligible for benefits or that benefits have not been fully paid.
+Adverse Benefit Determination means a letter or an Explanation of Benefits (EOB) from Moda Health denying initial eligibility (this notice will come from the Marketplace) or informing that a person is not eligible for benefits or that benefits have not been fully paid.
 Reasons are:

 - a.
-Rescission of coverage (section 10.6.3)
+Rescission of coverage (section 9.4) - b.

-- b.
 Eligibility to participate in the Plan

 - c.
-Network exclusion, annual benefit limit or other limitation on otherwise covered services
+Network exclusion, annual benefit limit or other limitation on otherwise covered services - d.

-- d.
 Utilization review (described below) - e.
 Limitations or exclusions described in Section 7 and Section 8, including a decision that an item or service is experimental or investigational or not medically necessary - f.
-Continuity of care (section 11.3) is denied because the course of treatment is not considered active.
+Continuity of care (section 10.3) is denied because the course of treatment is not considered active.